ibm-cloud-docs/power-iaas/getting-started-PER.md

 A Power Edge Router (PER) is a high-performance router, offered by IBM Cloud&reg;, that provides advanced routing capabilities for {{site.data.keyword.powerSysFull}} users.
 {: shortdesc}

 PER improves network communication across different parts of IBM network.
-This new solution replaces the current Direct Link-based network connectivity.
+This new solution is a better alternative than the current Direct Link-based network connectivity.

 The PER solution creates a direct connection to the IBM Cloud MPLS (Multi Protocol Label Switching) backbone, making it easy for different parts of the IBM network to communicate with each other.
 The PER solution is comprised of two routers that enable an aggregate connectivity of 400 Gbps to each {{site.data.keyword.powerSys_notm}} POD (acronym for Performance Optimized Datacenter that are modular datacenters).